thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Shopify  | 5925169           |
 | Retail   | 1081934227        |

+- Retail has a total of 1.081.934.227 transactions
+- Shopify has a total of 5.925.169 transactions
+- Platform Retail has more transactions than Shopify.

 **6. What is the percentage of sales for Retail vs Shopify for each month?**